 Unfortunately, many investors (including financial planners) aren’t that great at being bored.
 So, they skip the boring stuff (research and planning) and wax poetic about the latest investment strategy they’ve just landed upon.
-Is it gold?
-How about dividend investing?
+Is it dividend investing?
 Bitcoin?
 Marijuana?

 After all, exclaiming, “I believe in Jeff Bezos!” (the CEO of Amazon) and proceeding to purchase shares of AMZN at any price is a lot less boring than sifting through the financial statements of a company to measure their profitability.

-All of the above explains why so much of the financial media is “fake news.”
+All of the above explains why so much of today’s financial media is “fake news.”
 That’s because real financial advice is boring and repetitive – and that doesn’t make for good media content.

 Consumers don’t want to hear the same boring advice over and over again.
 They want to hear something new and exciting.
 If they don’t, they’ll change the channel.

 How long do you think Forbes or CNBC would stay in business if Monday’s headline on the value of low-cost, buy-and-hold investing was followed by Tuesday’s headline that low-cost, buy-and-hold investing outperforms?
 Not very long, unfortunately.